-Complete Schedule R if the corporation is a partner of one or more partnerships or special partnerships.
+Complete Schedule R Corporation if the corporation is a partner of one or more partnerships or special partnerships.
+If you have share in more than three partnerships or special partnerships, you must also complete and submit with the return the amount of Schedules R1 Corporation that are necessary.

-Part I of Schedule R is used every year to determine the taxpayer's basis in each partnership or special partnership.
+Part I of Schedule R Corporation is used every year to determine the taxpayer's basis in each partnership or special partnership.
 Part II of this schedule is used to determine the net income or loss of the partner's share in one or more partnerships and special partnerships, including those losses carried over from previous years.
 Part II provides for the losses to be reduced by the distributable share of income and profits attributable to the partner during the year between the different partnerships and special partnerships.